tcsorrel/sweethome/README.md

 # SweetHome
-Configuration files for Python coding with Vim, Emacs, Xterm, Git and Qtile
+Configuration files for Python coding with Vim, Xterm, Git and Qtile

 ## Installation
 * Clone the repository into your home directory: